 During the lease term in Page County

-During tenancy, the rental property belongs to the tenant we respect the renter 's privacy.
+During lease, the rental property belongs to the tenant we respect the tenant 's privacy.
 As the property manager Nesbitt Realty has the right to reasonable entry of the rental property, but we will never abuse that right.
-If Nesbitt Realty has a good reason to access a rental home in Page County, the renter must allow us to come into the rental home.
-Some solid reasons to go into rental are to:
+If Nesbitt Realty has a good reason to go into a rental in Page County, the renter must allow us to enter the rental property.
+Some valid reasons to enter rental property are to:

 - Supply necessary services, or